-Building A was reduced in size to accommodate required landscaping screening of parking from adjacent residential uses to the east.
+Surface parking was reduced to accommodate required landscaping screening of parking from adjacent residential uses.

 18.130.050 - Historic building types - HDC 1 and HDC 2 A. REQUIREMENT: In HDC 1 and 2 districts, buildings shall include similar details to one Complies Conflicts N/A of the historic building types as found on the corridor and in the adjacent neighborhoods.
 Orient buildings and locate windows to provide privacy, to the extent practical, both within the project and to the adjacent residential neighborhood.
 In the case of multifamily housing or townhouse projects, stoops and porches or distinctive entryways can substitute for commercial storefront window openings.
 B. GUIDELINES: ☐ Craftsman design may include: ☐ Wide pitched roofs with broad overhangs;